watson-developer-cloud/botkit-middleware/examples/multi-bot/README.md

 # Multi-channel bot

-This document describes how to set up a sample Express app which talks to Slack, Facebook and Twilio bots.
+This document describes how to set up a sample Express app which talks to Slack, Facebook, and Twilio bots.

 1. Install all dependencies: